If you’re here looking for one thing, in particular, check out the Table of Contents to make things easier for you.

-Moreover, did you know that more than 2.5 billion people worldwide play video games!
+Did you know that over 3.03 billion people worldwide play video games?

-It’s now time to convert that adrenaline rush of playing a video game to a fantastic career path!
+It’s now time to convert that adrenaline rush of playing a video game into a fantastic game design career!
 With the right guidance and ample creativity, the sky is the limit in game design.

-The term game design refers to the entire idea of creating a game – applying design and aesthetic for entertainment, education, exercise, and experiments.
-In big games that have fantasy realms, it relates to the central theme, plot, and the characters' histories.
+Game designing refers to the application of design and aesthetics to devise games for entertainment, education, exercise, or experiments.
+Big games that have fantasy realms, it relates to the central theme, plot, and the characters' histories.
 In smaller games that have no significant characters or plot, it refers to how the gamer plays the game.
 How do you win the game?
-What will the player be able to do with his character?
+What can the player do with their character?
 How does the level of difficulty change as the game proceeds?

-Although the terms game design and game development are used interchangeably, they are two different concepts.
-Game designers deal with the conceptual side of things.
+Although the terms game designing and game development are used interchangeably, they are different concepts.
+Game designers deal with the conceptual aspect.
 They come up with the initial vision for a game.
-The core concepts, aesthetics, characters, levels, and narratives of a game are the responsibility of a designer.
+The core concepts, aesthetics, characters, levels, and narratives of a game are a designer's responsibility.

-Whereas, game developers are responsible for the technical part of it – they bring these concepts to life.
+Game developers are responsible for the technical part.
+They bring these concepts to life.
 They take games from the conceptual phase and work them into reality.
-The development side of games usually involves programming, coding, rendering, engineering, and testing.
+Game development usually involves programming, coding, rendering, engineering, and testing.

 All video games are born from a concept.
 If you choose to work as a self-employed designer, you should be able to develop your own concepts.
 If you work at a studio, you'll be working with a team of other designers.
-The idea of a game is more than just a vague story idea; it includes gameplay, layout, storylines, characters, scenarios, maps, difficulty levels, and many other details.
+Game designing is more than just a vague story idea; it includes gameplay, layout, storylines, characters, scenarios, maps, difficulty levels, and many other details.

-A game designer needs to have an eye for detail to conceptualize and incorporate the intricacy that games demand.
-For example, designers will have to decide small details like how fast characters can move and how high they can jump as well as make complex decisions like how powerful a character can be.
+A game designer should have an eye for detail to conceptualise and incorporate the required intricacies.
+For example, designers have to decide small details like how fast characters can move and how high they can jump, as well as make complex decisions like how powerful a character can be.

-A competent designer can express his/her concepts and communicate those with others involved in bringing the game to life.
+A competent designer can express their concepts and communicate those with others involved in bringing the game to life.
 The characters, maps, and layout need to be communicated clearly to the rest of the team.
-This is done with computerized drawings, created by using both 2D and 3D graphic design software.
+This is done with computerised drawings created with 2D and 3D graphic design software.

 After the designer has thoroughly set up the concept with drawings, other members of the team can do their part.
 The game artists create images that will appear in the finished game, and the programmers bring these ideas on-screen with their code.

-A common stereotype about game designers is that they are entirely creative and not at all analytical, which couldn't be further from the truth.
+A common misunderstanding about game designers is that they are only creative and lack analytical skills, which couldn't be further from the truth.

-Game designers need to use math and logic to figure out how different parts of the game can be brought out most appealingly.
-Although they might not need quite as much math as a programmer, they frequently call upon algebraic formulas when deciding how different parts of a game should work.
+Game designing involves math and logic to figure out how different parts of the game can be brought out most appealingly.
+Although designers might not need quite as much math as programmers, they frequently call upon algebraic formulas to decide how different parts of a game should work.

 Learning on the job is a part of every career.
-After you have all the prerequisites of becoming a game designer, you will learn many valuable lessons with each experience.
+After you meet the prerequisites for game designing, you will learn many valuable lessons with each experience.

-The future for game design is bright, to say the least, the demand for trained designers is at its peak.
-It is becoming an increasingly popular profession because game formats are being employed in sectors that transcend mere entertainment.
+The future for game design is bright, to say the least.
+Demand for trained designers is at its peak.
+Game designing is becoming an increasingly popular profession because game formats are being employed in sectors that transcend mere entertainment.

-Building a video game from scratch requires a lot of skillsets.
-Many people are involved in the process, and this creates diverse career opportunities.
-A standard game design team consists of the following members:
+Building a video game from scratch requires a lot of skill sets.
+Many people are involved in the process, and this creates diverse career opportunities in game design.
+A standard game-designing team consists of the following members:

 Depending on the region, course duration, certification, and other factors, the total cost of a course in game design can vary from 2 lakhs to 15 lakhs.